Code-Institute-Submissions/ci-3rd-milestone/README.md

     - These modules are used to convert modern ES6 JavaScript files into robust ES5 JavaScript files which is supported on any browser.
 - **handlebars-loader**

+## Database model
+This project uses a SQL type database and MySQL to be specific.
+[Here](https://www.mysql.com/) you can find more about MySQL.
+This project uses the following database tables:
+- **Users**
+    - In this table the information about the user is stored, e.g. name, email, password.
+- **Recipes**
+    - In this table the information of a recipe is stored, e.g. title, description, labels.
+- **Comments**
+    - This table holds all the comments of users.
+- **Ratings**
+    - User can provide ratings to certain recipes.
+These ratings are stored in this table.
+- **Labels**
+    - This project uses several labels that can be assigned to recipes.
+Labels are stored in this table.
+- **Label_recipe**
+    - This is an intermediate table that connects the many-to-many relationship of the labels en recipes together.
+- **Favorites**
+    - This table stores the favorite recipes assigned by users.

+A detailed overview of the table structure and data types can be seen in the [database_schema](https://github.com/Seboeb/ci-3rd-milestone/tree/master/database_schema) folder.

 ## Installing
 This project uses NodeJs for managing the Javascript libraries, webpack and a testing webserver.
 Visite their [website](https://nodejs.org/en/) to install NodeJs for your operation system.
 NodeJs ships with npm, which will be automatically installed.